Beacon Wins Battle of the Tunnel in a Thriller | The Highlands Current

 Kubik added: “That was the most intense atmosphere I’ve played in.
 It was a lot of fun.
 Going in, we knew we could keep with them, and we played a great game.
 I love that we’re playing them, it’s a great thing.”

+“Our guys gave an excellent effort to get out and cover their guys and contest shots,” the coach said.
+“Tre Smith [five rebounds, six assists, three steals, no turnovers] did a great job on Champlin, Tristen Reid [eight points, five assists, six rebounds, three steals] played a good game, while Quazir, Shane and Adrian all gave us big baskets.”

-According to Haldane Coach Joe Virgadamo, who attempted to research the history of the two boys’ team matching up, the only game in perhaps 50 years was a 68-50 Beacon win at home on Jan.
+According to Virgadamo, who attempted to research the history of the two boys’ teams matching up, the only previous game in perhaps the past 50 years was a 68-50 Beacon win at home on Jan.
 25, 2012.

+Haldane also picked up a 72-47 victory over Yonkers Montessori Academy on Tuesday (Jan.
+21), with Champlin leading the way with 24 points and Cervone adding 16.
+The Blue Devils improved with the win to 9-3.

+I happened to be at the Yankee Clipper this morning (Jan.
+21) when the Beacon boys’ basketball squad came in for a team breakfast.
+What a great bunch of kids and great coaches.
+Lovely to see them! [via Facebook]